floraison/probatio/README.md

       assert_match 'one', /^one$/
         # checks that it receives a regex and one or more strings
         # and that all those strings match the regex

+      assert_start_with 'one', 'one two or three'
+        # checks that the shortest string is the start of the remaining string
+        # arguments
+      assert_end_with 'three', 'one two or three'
+        # checks that the shortest string is the end of the remaining string
+        # arguments

       assert_include 1, [ 1, 'two' ]
         # checks that the first array argument includes all other arguments